Joe Osborne

 Joe Osborne (born 7 March 1989) is a British racing driver.
-Born in Bedford, Bedfordshire, he is based in Olney, U.K. He won the 2009 European GT4 Championship.
+Born in Bedford, Bedfordshire, he is based in Olney, U.K. He won the 2009 GT4 European Cup.
 He has been a McLaren Automotive Factory Driver since 2018.
+He has started a career in commentating, his style has been described as out-spoken, direct and refreshing.
+Featuring on British GT to start with in 2022.
+Working for F1TV on F1 Academy, Porsche Supercup, F3 and F2.
+Replacing John Watson in 2025 for GTWC Europe.
+IGTC races too.